Site icon Magpie by Jen Shoop

 Third, the fact that I burst into tears over this altogether minor scenario suggests I need to prioritize rest.
 This feels next to impossible to accomplish this week, with plans chock-a-block, but I came across a quote a few weeks ago that said: “Rest is more than napping on the sofa.
 Rest is anything that makes our nervous systems feel safe enough for our stress responses to switch off so our minds and bodies can recover and restore.”
 I am sitting here, drawing up a mental list of what those things might be — an early bedtime, a light-hearted book, taking a break from my desk to drop off a little gift I picked up from Whole Foods for a neighbor.

 Which brings me to my final thought: we publish the good news.
 Yesterday, I took my children to see a staged performance of “A Year with Frog and the Toad” (an adaptation of the series by Arnold Lobel) at Imagination Stage.
-It was adorable, with clever sets and silly lyrics and actors who give it their all.
+It was adorable, with clever sets and silly lyrics and actors who gave it their all.
 The performance tracks frog and toad around a calendar year, cycling through all the seasons, and ends with a darling Christmas cheer song that felt like the perfect way for us to ease into the holidays.
 My children were transfixed!
 The only reason I knew about this performance was because one of my neighbors generously offered us four tickets.
-I do not know this particular neighbor very well and was deeply touched that she’d thought of us.
+I do not know this particular neighbor very well and was touched that she’d thought of us.
 I sat in the theater and thought how special it was to watch my son double over in laughter, and climb onto my lap during “the scary part,” and kick off the holiday season in this festive way, all because of my neighbor’s generosity.

 I have a point: I could either headline the Whole Foods visit as “The Time a Stranger Yelled at Me” or “The Time I Went to Buy My Neighbor a Thank You Gift for Treating My Family to a Special Holiday Performance.”
 I think we all know the one that sticks.
 We publish the good news.